codingforeveryone/today-i-learned/oojs/JavaScript-Classes.md

 ````

-Secondly **functional-shared**, which is better for memory management as it **utilises a single repository for the methods**, every time an object is created pointers are generated, so every new object will point back to the houseMethods object, where the stored functions one single time in memory.
+Secondly **functional-shared**, which is better for memory management as it **utilises a single repository for the methods**.
+Every time an object is created, pointers are generated, so every new object will point back to the houseMethods object, where the functions are stored one single time in memory.

 ````
 var house = function(colour){